opencontrol/atos/_pages/ato.md

 ATO Sprints are staffed by cross-divisionally.
 Beyond the project team roles (ex: system owner, product owner, etc) ATO Sprint roles typically include:

 * **Authorizing Official (AO)**: Responsible for overall impact categorization and risk acceptance.
-* **Infrastructure Lead**: Manages infrastructure decisions and ATO queue within a business unit.
-In consult with the other leads, reaches consensus on what projects go into each sprint.
 * **Information System Security Officer (ISSO)**: Supports the information security system, consults on control selection, organizes scanning process.
 Reports to the Information System Security Manager (ISSM).
 * **Penetration tester(s)**: Conducts the penetration test after terms are agreed to as documented in the Rules of Engagement (RoE).
 * **Assessor**: Validates and verifies that the documented controls (see [Step 3](#step-3--document-the-controls)) actually work, using the assessment cases (see [Step 4](#step-4--assess-the-controls)).